PeridexisErrant/DF-Walkthrough/chapters/chap08-military.rst

 This is annoying and pointless, as far as I can tell.
 To fix it, chose the problematic squad or person, hit enter on them, and then hit enter again.
 Hopefully that will remove them back up the chain of command.
-Or, hit enter on the boss and then enter on the dwarfs 2 steps down, that will pull them back up to being directly under the boss’s command.
+Or, hit enter on the boss and then enter on the dwarves 2 steps down, that will pull them back up to being directly under the boss’s command.

 While the boys are sparring go to your leather workshop and make sure